 The Alumni Association Outstanding Research Award and membership in the Research Leadership Academy is intended to recognize research excellence and outstanding research mentoring of NC State faculty.

-The Office of Research, Innovation and Economic Development accepts nominations for the Alumni Association Outstanding Research Award beginning in January of each year.
+The Office of Research and Innovation accepts nominations for the Alumni Association Outstanding Research Award beginning in January of each year.
 Nominations are usually due by the end of February.
 The four (4) recipients of this award will become members in NC State’s Research Leadership Academy (RLA).